 - Simmer – Reduce the heat to a low simmer, cover with a tight-fitting lid, and cook for 18 minutes.
 You should hear faint simmering and hissing sounds while it's cooking.
 Don't open the lid.

-- Rest – Remove the pan from the heat* and let it rest covered for 5-10 minutes.
+- Rest – Remove the pan from the heat* and let it rest covered for 5 minutes.
+Fluff with a fork and serve hot.

 Notes

 *Check for Doneness: I like to open the lid and check the rice after 18 minutes.
 If there is a little excess liquid, the rice should re-absorb it as it rests.
-If it seems too dry, add a drizzle of boiling hot water and stir in a pat of butter then cover and let it rest for perfectly moist rice.Β How to Freeze Cooked Rice: Having portioned rice in the freezer is great for quick weeknight meals like Shrimp Fried Rice.
+If it seems too dry, add a drizzle of boiling hot water and stir in a pat of butter then cover and let it rest for perfectly moist rice.
+How to Freeze Cooked Rice: Having portioned rice in the freezer is great for quick weeknight meals like Shrimp Fried Rice.
 Frozen cooked rice can be heated directly from the freezer without thawing.

 - Cook and Cool rice to room temperature.